 Lessons in Dealing with Police in Western Australia

-This case shows that when a complaint is made to police sometimes the format of the complaint and most importantly the evidential basis grounding the complaint may be weak.
-As lawyers, we at criminal-lawyer-perth are able to take instructions on the details of your complaint and prepare, as in the above case, a brief-of-evidence which is often well received by WAPOL.
-We keep in contact with WAPOL to ensure that your complaint is moves forward, as well as making sure we are abreast of the investigative steps being taken and the results along the way.
+This case shows that when a complaint is made to the police sometimes the format of the complaint and most importantly the evidential basis grounding the complaint may be weak.
+As lawyers, we at criminal-lawyer-Perth are able to take instructions on the details of your complaint and prepare, as in the above case, a brief-of-evidence which is often well-received by WAPOL.
+We keep in contact with WAPOL to ensure that your complaint is moving forward, as well as making sure we are abreast of the investigative steps being taken and the results along the way.
 You are then constantly updated as to your complaint progress.

 Author: Dr Marc Saupin, Legal Practioner Director, Barrister and Solicitor Criminal-Lawyer-Perth